duffian/Attack_Defense_NetworkAnalysis_SOC/README.md

     - Malicious activity
 ___

-In this activity offensive security, defensive security, and network monitoring tasks are performed to evaluate Kibana.
+In this activity offensive security, defensive security, and network monitoring tasks are performed to evaluate potential cybersecurity threats.
 Approaching potential cybersecurity threats from multiple perspectives is likely to provide a more complete threat analysis.